Calgary has three wastewater treatment facilities:

 Digested sludge, often called biosolids, is pumped from the anaerobic digesters of the Bonnybrook and Fish Creek wastewater Treatment plants to the Shepard Sludge Lagoons, located in southeast Calgary.
 The sludge lagoons consist of six summer cells, two winter cells, and two separated-liquid (supernatant) cells.
 They encompass a 20-hectare area and can store 743,000 cubic metres.
 The water at the top of the lagoons is pumped back to the Headworks at the treatment plant to once again move through the treatment process.

-This program involves taking biosolids, the final product from the lagoons to the farmers' fields.
+This program involves taking biosolids, one of the final products of municipal wastewater treatment, from the lagoons to agricultural fields.
 After about six weeks in the lagoons, the biosolids can be used as organic fertilizer and soil conditioner.
 Learn more about Calgro.